jmenglund/pandas-charm/README.rst

 Running tests
 -------------

-After installing the library, you may want to check that everything works as expected.
+After installing the pandas-charm, you may want to check that everything works as expected.
 Below is an example of how to run the tests with pytest.
 The packages BioPython, DendroPy, pytest, coverage, and pytest-cov need to be installed.